 If you have fearful, repetitive, unwanted thoughts or behaviors, you may suffer from obsessive-compulsive disorder (OCD).
 OCD is a complex, chronic condition that requires empathic, knowledgeable care, which is what you receive when you choose Raelin Bright Wellness.
 At the practice, experienced psychiatric-mental health nurse practitioner (PMHNP) Dominique Sanders, PhD, PMHNP, offers telepsychiatry in the privacy of your own home.
-Dr. Sanders meets patients via virtual chat in Las Vegas and throughout the states of Nevada and California.
+The psychiatric-mental health provider meets patients via virtual chat in Las Vegas and throughout the states of Nevada and California.
 If you struggle with obsessive thoughts or behaviors, call or book an appointment online today to begin your journey to better mental health.

 Obsessive-compulsive disorder (OCD) is a mental health condition that causes extreme anxiety due to repetitive thoughts that compel you toward obsessive behaviors.
 These behaviors, like hand-washing or tapping, are an effort to relieve the stress created by fearful thought patterns.